alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 # Intro

 Efficiency lies at the heart of the research scientist's toolbox - fast training facilitates rapid experimentation, since we get feedback quickly.
-But also helps reduce costs, since we can work with cheaper hardware both for training and inference.
+It also helps reduce costs, since we can work with cheaper hardware both for training and inference.

-I did not show it in the last post, but if you try to run the experiment with the eigenvalue model from the last post with $$30\times30$$ training on the California Housing dataset for 500 epochs, you will see that it takes _more than an hour_.
-And I did it using the L4 GPU on Colab.
-I did a small experiment with an A100, and id improved nothing.
+I did not show it in the last post, but if you try to run the experiment with the eigenvalue model from the last post with $$30\times30$$ matrices on the California Housing dataset for 500 epochs, you will see that it takes _more than an hour_.
+And I did it on the L4 GPU on Colab.
+I also tried an A100, and it didn't improve things.
 So then I asked myself - what's wrong?

 Turns out PyTorch is wrong.
 If we look at the [official documentation](https://docs.pytorch.org/docs/2.9/generated/torch.linalg.eigvalsh.html) of the `eigvalsh` function, we see the following note: